Curiosity doesn’t kill the fox. It empowers it!

 Advice from the MetaMask team

-Selecting a gas limit is entirely up to your discretion.
-However, it may be helpful to review recent successful transactions of the executing smart contract to understand what is a sufficient gas limit for your transaction.
+Selecting a gas limit is mostly a personal preference, but it may be helpful to review recent successful transactions of the executing smart contract to understand what is a sufficient gas limit for your transaction.

 - While reviewing your transaction with the "out of gas" error on Etherscan, click the link to the Contract address in the "To:" section directly above the out of gas error